pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 ### SageMaker

 * build, train, and deploy machine learning models
+* prebuilt containers for common machine learning frameworks—such as Tensorflow, Pytorch, and MxNet
 * provides a suite of built-in algorithms (via docker containers)
 * can provide custom containers
 * model serving endpoints